University of Michigan–Flint: Campus

-William S. Murchie Science Building was completed in 1988.
-In 1991, UM-Flint took over ownership of the Water Street Pavilion as the University Pavilion keeping restaurants there while moving in administrative offices.
-The library moved to its own building in 1994 with the completion of the Frances Willson Thompson Library.
+In 1991, UM-Flint took possession of the Water Street Pavilion, keeping restaurants there while moving in administrative offices.
+The Flint Downtown Development Authority officially sold the property to UM-Flint for $60,000.
+The university subsequently invested $3 million to fully renovate and adapt the building into University Pavilion.
+The library moved to its own building in 1994, with the completion of the Frances Willson Thompson Library.
 The 25 acre site across the river on the north side was acquired in 1997.
 Northbank Center was acquired in 1998.